phubao1999/car-rent/README.md

 - **Database Integration**: MongoDB for data persistence.
 - **Test Coverage**: Unit tests with Jest.

+## SOLID principles, Hexagonal Architecture, Repository Pattern and incorporates Design Patterns

+The `createBooking` function is responsible for handling booking creation.
+It integrates the following principles:

+- **SOLID Principles**:

+  - **Single Responsibility Principle (SRP)**: The `createBooking` function in the controller only handles HTTP request validation and response formatting.
+The actual booking logic is delegated to the `BookingService`.
+  - **Dependency Inversion Principle (DIP)**: The `BookingService` depends on an abstraction (`BookingRepository`) rather than a concrete implementation, making it easier to swap out the data source.

+- **Hexagonal Architecture**:

+  - The `BookingService` contains the core business logic for creating bookings, while the `BookingRepository` handles data persistence.
+This ensures that the business logic is independent of the database.

+- **Repository Pattern**:

+  - The `BookingRepository` abstracts the database operations (e.g., creating a booking), allowing the service layer to remain agnostic of the underlying data source.

+- **Design Patterns**:
+  - **Dependency Injection**: The `BookingService` receives the `BookingRepository` as a dependency, making it easier to mock during testing.

+The `getAvailableCars` function is responsible for fetching available cars based on a date range.
+It integrates the following principles:

+- **SOLID Principles**:

+  - **Single Responsibility Principle (SRP)**: The `getAvailableCars` function in the controller only validates the request and formats the response.
+The business logic for fetching available cars is handled by the `CarService`.
+  - **Open/Closed Principle (OCP)**: The `CarService` is open for extension (e.g., adding new pricing rules) but closed for modification, as the logic is encapsulated in reusable methods.
+  - **Dependency Inversion Principle (DIP)**: The `CarService` depends on abstractions (`CarRepository` and `BookingRepository`) rather than concrete implementations.

+- **Hexagonal Architecture**:

+  - The `CarService` contains the core business logic for calculating available cars and pricing.
+It interacts with the `CarRepository` and `BookingRepository` to fetch data, ensuring the business logic is decoupled from the database.

+- **Repository Pattern**:

+  - The `CarRepository` abstracts the database operations for fetching car data, while the `BookingRepository` handles booking-related queries.
+This separation makes the code more modular and testable.

+- **Design Patterns**:
+  - **Dependency Injection**: The `CarService` receives `CarRepository` and `BookingRepository` as dependencies, making it easier to test and mock.
+  - **Factory Pattern**: The `CarService` uses helper functions like `calculateTotalPrice` to encapsulate pricing logic, which can be extended or replaced without modifying the service.

 ## Extra Features

 - **Admin Management**: